L5 Society: Founding of L5 Society

 Artist's conception of a space habitat called the Stanford torus, by Don Davis.

 O'Neill's first published paper on the subject, "The Colonization of Space", appeared in the magazine Physics Today in September 1974.
 A number of people who later became leaders of the L5 Society got their first exposure to the idea from this article.
 Among these were a couple from Tucson, Arizona, Carolyn Meinel and Keith Henson.
 The Hensons corresponded with O'Neill and were invited to present a paper on "Closed Ecosystems of High Agricultural Yield" at the 1975 Princeton Conference on Space Manufacturing Facilities, which was organized by O'Neill.

 At this conference, O'Neill merged the Solar Power Satellite (SPS) ideas of Peter Glaser with his space habitat concepts.

-The Hensons incorporated the L5 Society in August 1975, and sent its first 4-page newsletter in September to a sign up list from the conference and O'Neill's mailing list.
+The Hensons incorporated the L5 Society in August 1975, and sent its first four-page newsletter in September to a sign up list from the conference and O'Neill's mailing list.
 The first newsletter included a letter of support from Morris Udall (then a contender for US president) and said "our clearly stated long range goal will be to disband the Society in a mass meeting at L_{5}."

+The Society had a highly eclectic membership; by 1984, one congressman observed that the membership was "five percent Democrat, five percent Republican, and ninety percent anarchist."